candyliaa/ot-harjoitustyo/dokumentaatio/kayttoohje.md

 # Usage instructions

-First, download the latest release (or follow the instructions in the `README` file).
+First, download the latest release.

 ## Running the app